Tyra Sanchez: Controversies

-Insensitive comments about deceased drag queens
+Comments about deceased drag queens

-In January 2025, Tyra tweeted, following the death of Drag Race UK Series 1 winner The Vivienne, a comment in response to a 2020 tweet referencing “Tyra fuming.”
-The tweet and subsequent tweets about The Vivienne’s death were viewed as inhumane and received critical comments from numerous Drag Race alumni, including Kandy Muse, Tatianna, and Denali.
+In January 2025, Ross posted on X, following the death of RuPaul's Drag Race UK winner The Vivienne, a comment in response to a 2020 tweet referencing "Tyra fuming".
+His tweets about The Vivienne's death were viewed as inhumane, and was condemned by various Drag Race alumni, including Kandy Muse, Tatianna, Denali, as well as RuPaul, who posted a resurfaced video of him fake-slapping Tyra during the second season of RuPaul's Drag Race.
+The show was later called on to strip Tyra as the winner of the second season of RuPaul's Drag Race.